7 things to do in Bali

 If you are reading this article, the chances of you having already completed a yoga training in Ubud is high.
 Ubud has a way about it; Once you immerse yourself in its community and culture, you will may find it difficult to leave.
-Below are 10 things you should do outside of Ubud… and it isn’t yoga!
+Below are 7 things to do in Bali outside of Ubud… and it isn’t yoga!

 1. Sunset at Kelingking Beach, Nusa Penida